alphagov/govwifi-acceptance-tests/README.md

 - `./acceptance_tests` - The Docker setup directory for the testing environment
 - `./testdatabase` - All .sql scripts inside this directory will be executed for the main database
-- `./test_admin_database` - All .sql scripts inside this directory will be executed and populate the admin database

 ## List of apps